typelevel/fs2/docs/migration-guide.md

 [pull]: https://oss.sonatype.org/service/local/repositories/releases/archive/co/fs2/fs2-core_2.11/0.9.0-M1/fs2-core_2.11-0.9.0-M1-javadoc.jar/!/index.html#fs2.Pull
 [async]: https://oss.sonatype.org/service/local/repositories/releases/archive/co/fs2/fs2-core_2.11/0.9.0-M1/fs2-core_2.11-0.9.0-M1-javadoc.jar/!/index.html#fs2.Async

 All resources should be acquired using `bracket`.
-Placing finalizers / cleanup actions in an `onComplete` will not guarantee they are run if a stream is being consumed asynchronously or is terminated early by its consumer.
+Standalone cleanup actions should be placed in an `onFinalize`.
+The `onComplete` method has been removed as it did not guarantee that its parameter would be run if a stream was consumed asynchronously or was terminated early by its consumer.

 ## Small stuff